-Port Authority of Allegheny County provides public transportation options throughout the region.
-The DLCC is within a six-minute walk to over 17 available routes that stretch to various parts of the city and region, including the Pittsburgh International Airport.
+Pittsburgh Regional Transit (PRT) provides public transportation options throughout the region.
+The DLCC is within a six-minute walk to over 17 available routes that stretch to various parts of the City and region, including the Pittsburgh International Airport.

 BICYCLES AND OTHER OPTIONS